nav-left cat-right

 A Soft Heart is a Teachable Heart

 Teachable moments are those times in a day when your child’s heart is soft and ready to receive instruction.
 Teachable moments can be used to share a truth, problem solve, understand triggers, and plan for next time.
 Usually, these moments follow a consequence.
 Most parents want their child to learn something from the experience – not just suffer the consequence and move on.
-Chose your teachable moments wisely and your kids will benefit.
-Miss the window of opportunity and they will lose out on a chance to grow in wisdom.
 Here we will explore what you can look for in your child’s demeanor, body language and attitude to make the most of a teachable moment.
-These descriptors work if your kids are 4, 18 or in between.

 • Seeks you out